 Whilst these theories can be used to promote the effects of performance appraisals on employees, there is plenty of research seeking to explain the circumstances in which they can have adverse effects on employees.

-In one study of 234 employees, data was collected on their goal orientations along with their satisfaction with the merit-based performance appraisal they had received 3 months prior.
+According to the a Washington Post study, data was collected on their goal orientations along with their satisfaction with the merit-based performance appraisal they had received 3 months prior.

 Here’s the but though.